hawonp/RASCL-Compiler/README.md

 RASCl Compiler built on Java for Stony Brook's CSE 304 (Compiler Design) course.

-This basic compiler only outputs intermediate code(Intel 86x) based on the RASCl sample code provided
+This basic compiler was only implemented until the Intermediate Code Generation portion of the compilation process.

+The compiler will take input RASCL code and out intermediate code.